evoluteur/structured-filter/README.md

 ```

 ### clear()
-Remove all search filters.
+Removes all search filters.

 ```javascript
 $("#myFilter").structFilter("clear");
 ```

 ### length()
-Get the number of filters.
+Gets the number of filters.

 ```javascript
 $("#myFilter").structFilter("length");
 ```

 ### removeCondition(index)
-Remove the condition of the specified index.
+Removes the condition of the specified index.

 ```javascript
 $("#myFilter").structFilter("removeCondition", 0);
 ```

 ### val([data])
-Get or set the search definition (as an array of filters).
+Gets or sets the filter definition (as an array of filters).

 ```javascript
 $("#myFilter").structFilter("val");